 The combination of static hot spots beneath shifting plates explains how an entire archipelago was created, as well as the distinctive landscapes and unique ecology of each island.
 The layout of the islands reflects the speed and direction of the tectonic plate movement.
 The plates are moving in an east-southeast direction like a conveyor belt, so the more easterly islands were formed first and are millions of years older than the western islands.
 The Galapagos hot spot is located in the north-western part of the archipelago.
 It is currently beneath Fernandina and Isabela islands, which were both formed less than a million years ago and are subject to recent volcanic activity.

-The stunning Galapagos are not only well worth visiting for their world-famous flora and fauna.
+The stunning Galapagos are not only well worth visiting for their world-famous flora and fauna, which makes them the perfect destination for vacations.
 The formation and evolution of these islands over millions of years is a fascinating microcosm of the Earth’s internal geological processes, as well as a testament to the awe-inspiring power and beauty that results.
 Read our previous blog post to find out Who Discovered the Galapagos Islands.
 For more information about booking a Galapagos Tour, contact us or call 1-888-215-3555.